playhard21/Simulated-image-data/README.md

 ## Step 2: Testing of virtual data(Simulated data).
 ### 2a.Installing requirements
-[Anaconda](https://www.anaconda.com/distribution/).
-Download the anaconda along with desired python version.
+Download the [Anaconda](https://www.anaconda.com/distribution/) along with desired python version.
 In this project, we will be using windows, conda version 4.6, python 3.7.
 After installing anaconda, open Anaconda Prompt as Administrator and create a new virtual environment by copying following command.

 ```